-As part of the whole-of-government approach to advance equity and encourage worker organizing and collective bargaining, 5,6,7 and in alignment with BIL section 41006(a)(1), this FOA and any related activities will seek to encourage meaningful engagement and participation of workforce organizations, including labor unions, as well as underserved communities and underrepresented groups, including consultation with Tribal Nations.
-Consistent with Executive Order 14008, this FOA is designed to help meet the goal that 40% of the overall benefits of certain federal investments in clean energy and climate solutions flow to disadvantaged communities, as defined by the Department pursuant to the Executive Order.
-These investment should also drive the creation of goodpaying jobs with the free and fair chance for workers to join a union.
+Finally, as part of the whole-of-government approach to advance equity and encourage worker organizing and collective bargaining,5,6,7 and in alignment with BIL Section 40334, this FOA and any related activities will seek to encourage meaningful engagement and participation of workforce organizations, including labor unions, as well as underserved communities and underrepresented groups, including consultation with Tribal Nations.8 Consistent with Executive Order 14008,9 this FOA is designed to help meet the goal that 40% of the overall benefits of certain federal investments in clean energy and climate solutions flow to disadvantaged communities, as defined by the Department pursuant to the Executive Order.
+These investments should also drive the creation of good-paying jobs with the free and fair chance for workers to join a union.